October 25, 2020

-With that in mind, here are some updates on what we’ve been up to with less than 600 days to go!
+With that in mind, here are some updates on what we’ve been up to.

 First off, the wife.
 She’s still working hard!
 As someone employed at a hospital in the age of COVID, things are more difficult.
 New rules and requirements keep everyone safer, but a lot of them also make her job harder.
 But she’s still there every week day helping her patients.
 In preparation for the move, she’s decided to go ahead and get the Florida license required for her job.
 That way if the perfect position suddenly becomes available, she can get her application in and hopefully have a leg up on any other out of state competition!

 I’m doing something a little crazy before we leave Tennessee.
 I’m going back to college to finish a music degree!
 When my wife and I got married, I left college to move with her to her first job.
 I eventually got a job doing what I was going to school for, so never got around to finishing college.
 Two kids and two decades later, I’m just a few classes short, so I decided to go ahead and try to get it done.
 This was the main reason for my absence the past few months.
 Because of the pandemic, the more boring non-music classes I still need are available to take online, so I decided to knock them all out at once without having to leave the house… a decision I’ve come to regret somewhat!
 It’s been a lot of work, but after I get through this semester I won’t have much left, and all that will remain are the more enjoyable classes.